 All new EOP freshmen are required to sign up and attend a new student University orientation.
 Orientation and New Student Programs assists all new CSUSM students in the transition to the campus community.
 The process starts at Orientation and continues through the entire first year at CSUSM.
 Orientation and New Student Programs provides a number of opportunities available to new and current students to get involved on campus and to feel more a part of the CSUSM community.

-Orientation for all Fall 2014 admits will be held June through August 2014.
-However, EOP freshmen will receive priority registration by attending the Orientation scheduled for (June TBD).
-All admitted EOP must attend this Orientation in order to receive priority registration and to meet with EOP counselors to ensure students are starting on the right track.
-EOP admitted students will be contacted thru mail by Orientation and New Student Programs, as well as EOP with information to sign up for the designated EOP Orientation, and for updates and important information.
-Orientation dates will not be posted until mid-spring 2014.
+Orientation for all Fall 2016 admits will be held June through August 2016.
+EOP freshmen are encouraged to attend the orientation reserved for specialized programs scheduled for June 7.
+EOP admitted students will be contacted by Orientation and New Student Programs, as well as EOP with information to sign up for the designated EOP Orientation, and for updates and important information.
+Orientation dates will not be posted until mid-spring 2016.
 For more Orientation information visit: http://www.csusm.edu/sll/onsp/orientation.html

 CSU Early Start:

 The CSU system recently enacted a policy known as “Early Start” requiring incoming students (Including EOP) who do not demonstrate readiness for college-level math and/or English to begin remediation during the summer before coming to the CSU.
 The goals of Early Start are to better prepare students in math and English before their first semester, thereby improving their chances of completing a college degree.